 Running the pressure washer for more than two minutes without the spray gun trigger pulled will overheat the pump and possibly cause damage.
 The thermal relief valve will open and spray water to help cool the pump as it overheats.
+Never tamper with the thermal relief valve.
 To avoid overheating the pump, shut off the engine if not being used for longer than two minutes.

-Starting the Engine (manual start)
+Starting the Engine